-The following notes apply to what are called 'machine' screws or fasteners for commericial grade applications.
+The following notes apply to what are called machine screws or fasteners for commericial grade applications.
 Wood and other screw types are defined using slightly different terminology.
-Aerospace/Military applications have another of detail that defines the internal and external thread characteristics and it gets very complicated, very quickly.
+Aerospace/Military applications have another level of detail that defines the internal and external thread characteristics and it gets horribly complicated, very quickly.

 When you specify fasteners (a.k.a. screws to the rest of us) you have a lot of stuff to define:

-Inch sizes come in either Unified Coarse (UNC) or Unified Fine (UNF) which define the number of threads per inch which are typically standardized based on the Gauge.
-So you would typically specify a small screw as being 4-40 which from the table below indicates a Unified Coarse (UNC) or 8-36 which is UNF.
-A larger screw would be 1/4-28 (UNF).
+Inch sizes come in either Unified Coarse (UNC) or Unified Fine (UNF) which define the number of threads per inch (TPI) which are typically standardized based on the Gauge (the fastener's diameter).

-Gauge numbers are used for diameters less than 1/4" inch above that the diameter in fractions of an inch in increments of 1/16 up to 5/8 then in increments of 1/8.
+Gauge numbers are used for diameters less than 1/4" inch.
+Above that they are defined by the diameter in fractions of an inch in increments of 1/16 up to 5/8 then in increments of 1/8.